gabgilling/dse-nichd/README.md

 # Methodology

+## 1. Base Dataset
-First, we created our __base__ dataset, which sought to capture pregnant women characteristics _before_ their pregnancies.
-When running [predictive] models, it is important to adjust for important covariates that could
+First, we created our __base__ dataset in the [create_base_df.py](https://github.com/gabgilling/dse-nichd/blob/main/create_base_df.py) script which sought to capture pregnant women characteristics _before_ their pregnancies.
+When running [predictive] models, it is important to adjust/control for important covariates that are likely to account for the variation observed in the target variable.
+The base dataset was created by using the variables included in the _demographics_ ancillary file.
+We dropped redundant variables (i.e. we dropped `BMI_cat` since we had `BMI` already), as well as variables with too many null values.
+We also manually parsed through the _V1A_ file in order to find additional covariates that were deemed important when predicting maternal morbidity, skipping over any variable with too many missing values.

-This consisted of the following variables:
+As such, our base dataset consists of the following `16` variables:
 - Demographic variables:
   - GAwks_screen
   - Age_at_V1